salilab/rmf/doc/rmf.md

 Each attribute is identified by a key (eg RMF::IntKey) and is defined by a unique combination of

-- a \ref categories "category" such as \ref catphysics "physics", identified by an RMF::Category.
+- a \ref decoratorsattributes "category" such as \ref physics "physics", identified by an RMF::Category.

 - a name string